Stay up to date on the latest from the team at Science for Lupus*By signing up, you consent to recieve relevant newsletters from Science for Lupus

 Fishing in these areas is strictly regulated, and Aker BioMarine works closely with its stakeholders to ensure the sustainability of the fishery.
 In 2017, for the third year in a row, the krill fishery in the Antarctic was the only reduction fishery worldwide to receive an “A” rating for sustainability from the Sustainable Fisheries.

 Aker BioMarine is a vertically integrated company within the krill fishing and processing industry.
 Our custom-built vessels process krill meal immediately after it arrives onboard, via our Eco-Harvesting technology.
 The fishing location is permanently recorded.

 Once responsibly harvested, the precious, phospholipid-bound omega-3s and other important nutrients, like astaxanthin and choline, are extracted from the krill.
 We never use additives, fillers, or harmful chemicals when processing the krill.
 The result is an extremely pure krill oil with a deep ruby red color.

-The krill oil used in this trial is transported from the Antarctic Ocean to a processing facility in Houston, Texas, where the krill oil is produced using a patented and exclusive technology called FlexitechTM.
+The krill is transported from the Antarctic Ocean to a processing facility in Houston, Texas, where the krill oil is produced using a patented and exclusive technology called FlexitechTM.

 Lupus: The Great Imitator

 Lupus is an autoimmune disease that affects at least 5 million people around the world.
 Lupus confuses your immune system, causing it to attack your own body.
 Commonly referred to as the "great imitator," lupus symptoms are often mistaken for other diseases.
 While lupus is more common in women, anyone can be affected.

 Lupus sometimes feels like a bad rollercoaster ride with no end in sight.
 With an average 6-year diagnosis time, people with lupus are often left feeling hopeless and misunderstood, all the while suffering from various confusing symptoms.